 We use results from the Everyday Health Survey to develop targeted strategies to help all Queenslanders live healthier, happier and more empowered lives.

-The survey aims to assess support for proposed regulations to reduce sugar-sweetened beverage consumption.
+The Everyday Health Survey: sugar-sweetened beverages was conducted in July, 2018 by Cancer Council Queensland and Heart Foundation.
+The aim of this survey was to assess support for proposed regulations to reduce sugar-sweetened beverage consumption.

 Smoke-free Places Survey Queensland